 The Most Important Things in Life

-Not long ago I was asked, “What do you think are the most important things in life?”
+Not long ago I was asked just that question: “What do you think are the most important things in life?”
 This set me off on some serious pondering.
 What’s most important to me may not be the most important to you or anyone else.
 Each of us is unique and we come to older age from different backgrounds, places, experiences, and education.

 I have had a long and full life.
-In my 84 years (no, that’s not a typo) I was in nursing, administration, a Congressman’s wife, the mother of two boys, a businesswoman, a state-government employee, a hypnotherapist, a blogger—and more.
-What did I learn?
-What was important?
-What made me happy?
+In my 84 years (no, that’s not a typo) I was in nursing, administration, a Congressman’s wife, the mother of two boys, a businesswoman, a state government employee, a hypnotherapist, a blogger—and more.
+What did I learn; what was important, and what made me happy?
 As I look back I see that my list was not static, but a dynamic, ever-changing list corresponding to my life situation at the time.

 Let’s begin by looking at what others have said: